lhdbkul/Omeka-S-module-EasyAdmin/README.md

 **Warning**: there are security implications with this option, so check access rights or use it only temporarily.

+### Per-user directories

+An option in settings allows to enable private directories for each user who can create items (author, reviewer, editor, and administrators).
+When enabled:

+- Each user gets a personal directory at `/files/userdata/{userId}/`.
+- The directory is created automatically on first access.
+- Administrators can browse and download files in all user directories, but cannot upload or delete files in another user's directory.
+- Non-admin users (editors, reviewers, authors) can only see and use their own directory.
+- Researchers do not have access to user directories (they cannot create items).
+- The `/files/userdata/` directory is protected by `.htaccess` to deny direct HTTP access.
+The `.htaccess` is created automatically and recreated if deleted.
+- Files can still be imported via their filesystem path (sideload), since PHP reads the disk directly and is not affected by the `.htaccess`.
+The filesystem path is displayed in the file manager interface.
+- Download in the file manager works via a dedicated controller action that streams the file after verifying authentication.
+- When the setting is disabled, existing directories remain on disk but no longer appear in the dropdown.

 ### Buttons in resource page

 The option can be enabled in main settings.